- What are the benefits of Ashwagandha?

 - An increase in HDL cholesterol

-So, not only does ashwagandha help keep you energized so you actually feel like exercising, it also supports healthy metabolism and cardiovascular function in more direct ways.
+So, not only does ashwagandha help keep you energized so you actually feel like exercising, it also supports healthy metabolism and cardiovascular function in more direct ways.2

 How to find good-quality ashwagandha

 I like Gaia for herbs because they went on a transparency campaign a few years ago and disclose the sources for all of their supplements.
-Since I have documented sourcing issues with Vitamin C and other supplements, knowing where ingredients come from makes a huge difference to me.
-The Meet Your Herbs section on the Gaia website is very impressive; I would encourage all of our readers to visit.
+The Meet Your Herbs section on the Gaia website is impressive; I would encourage all of our readers to visit.

-As you can see from the photo below, just like Nordic Naturals fish oil, Gaia lists a batch number (Herb ID) for its products.
+As you can see from the photo below, Gaia lists a batch number (Herb ID) for its products.

 When you visit the site and enter the Herb ID number, you are provided with a full report on where your ashwagandha came from, as well as a purity certificate that show status for heavy metals, bacteria and pesticides.
 I have included a portion of the report below.